-Loudoun Water is pleased to present your annual water quality report.
-The information in this report represents data collected and reported in 2012, unless otherwise noted.
-The Safe Drinking Water Act of 1974 (SDWA) sets the limits for contaminants in drinking water.
+Loudoun Water is pleased to present your annual drinking water quality report.
+The information contained in this report is based on data collected and reported to Virginia Department of Health in 2013, unless otherwise noted.
+Annual dissemination of this report is required under the federal Safe Drinking Water Act (SDWA).
+Established to safeguard the quality of drinking water across the United States, the SDWA establishes contaminant level limits in drinking water.
 These limits are represented in this report as MCLs, or Maximum Contaminant Levels.
-The SDWA was amended most significantly in 1986 and 1996.
+A glossary of helpful definitions is listed on the following page.

 The tables you see in this report provide the actual data collected on your water throughout the year.
-Data tables on pages 9 - 15 show the quality of the water for customers in each community system.
+Data tables on pages 11 through 16 show the quality of the water for customers in each community system.